AkintolaRichard/fix_friends/README.md

 # calender_app

+# Table of contents.</br>
+* Introduction
+* Usage
+* Pre-requisites
+* Run the live server
+* AUTHORS
+## Introduction
+In this project, we are developing full clone of Calender web app.

 ## Usage
+Clone the repository with the following command

 ## Pre-requisites
     python3 -m install fastapi
     python3 install pip fastapi
     pip install uvicorn

 ## Run the live server:
 <p align="center">